Overview#

 The eye contact network has a disentangled encoder-decoder architecture.
 The encoder estimates the gaze angle from the input eye patch along with a set of features, also known as embeddings.
 Based on these embeddings, the decoder performs redirection of the gaze in the input patch to make the face look forward.

 The final stage of the pipeline involves blending the eye patch back into the original video frame using an inverse transformation.
-More details on the model can be found here.
+For more details about the model, read Improve Human Connection in Video Conferences with NVIDIA Maxine Eye Contact in the NVIDIA Developer Technical Blog.

 Try It Out#